mabau/pystencils/docs/source/backend/gpu_codegen.md

 while the `AutomaticLaunchConfiguration` permits no modification and computes grid and block size directly from kernel parameters, the `ManualLaunchConfiguration` requires the user to manually specifiy both grid and block size.
+The `DynamicBlockSizeLaunchConfiguration` dynamically computes the grid size from either the default block size or a computed block size.
+Computing block sizes can be signaled by the user via the `trim_block_size` or `fit_block_size` member functions.
+These function receive an initial block size as an argument and adapt it.
+The `trim_block_size` function trims the initial block size with the sizes of the iteration space, i.e. it takes the minimum value of both sizes per dimension.
+The `fit_block_size` performs a block fitting algorithm that adapts the initial block size by incrementally enlarging the trimmed block size until it is large enough and aligns with the warp size.

 The `evaluate` method can only be used from within a Python runtime environment.
 When exporting pystencils CUDA kernels for external use in C++ projects,